The Dress Punishment

 After my mom did a little chatting with the principal that was out of earshot, she signed the big red book, and turned her eyes on me.
 “Let’s go,” she said shortly.

 The walk down the school hallway when your mom just picked you up for misbehaving is a long, lonely one.
+I bet it feels just as bad as when inmates are walking to the electric chair.
+Inside my head I imagined the classroom doors were really prison bars.
+It would be better if I was going to an electric chair; the dress punishment was a far worse fate.
 We didn’t even say a word between us and made our way to our grey minivan.
 I climbed in my seat and a few seconds later mom was behind the wheel.

 “What do you have to say for yourself, young man?”
 My mom put an emphasis on the word man that made me gulp.